imirzadeh/epsl-website/content/authors/abdullah-mamun/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Washington State University
+- name: Arizona State University

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D. student at Washington State University.
-I work as a Research Assistant at the Embedded and Pervasive System Laboratory (EPSL) under the supervision of Dr. Hassan Ghasemzadeh.
+bio: I am a Ph.D. student at Arizona State University.
+I work as a Graduate Research Associate at the ASU Health Futures Center under the supervision of Dr. Hassan Ghasemzadeh.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons